Alaine Rodin

-Alaine Rodin is an American operatic soprano who has sung leading roles both in the United States and internationally.
+Alaine Rodin (born May 8, 1967) is an American operatic soprano who has sung leading roles both in the United States and internationally.

 Biography

-A native of Berkeley California, she studied at the San Francisco Conservatory and the Juilliard School and trained with the Lyric Opera of Chicago's Young Artists programme, appearing in the LOC company premiere of Corigliano's The Ghosts of Versailles in 1990.
+A native of Berkeley, California, she studied at the San Francisco Conservatory and the Juilliard School and trained with the Lyric Opera of Chicago's Young Artists programme, appearing in the LOC company premiere of Corigliano's The Ghosts of Versailles in 1990.
 She went on to sing Woglinde in Das Rheingold (New Orleans Opera), Antonia in Les contes d'Hoffmann (Opera Lirico de Costa Rica), Liù in Turandot (Guatemala City) and Marguerite in Faust (Augusta Opera).
-Rodin first came to international attention when appeared in the 1996-1997 Broadway performances of Terrence McNally's Master Class, where she sang "Vieni t'affretta" from Verdi's Macbeth.
+Rodin first came to international attention when appeared in the 1996-97 Broadway performances of Terrence McNally's Master Class, where she sang "Vieni t'affretta" from Verdi's Macbeth.
 She made her European début as Micaela in Carmen at the Opéra Comique in Paris in February 1999.